MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Remove-Service.md

 This cmdlet does not return any output.

 ## NOTES
-* To run this cmdlet on Windows Vista and later versions of the Windows operating system, start Windows PowerShell by using the Run as administrator option.
+* To run this cmdlet on Windows Vista and later versions of the Windows operating system, start PowerShell by using the Run as administrator option.

 ## RELATED LINKS